dentoncd/Circle-Chamber/README.md

 }
 ```

-When a ball is created, its radius, position, movement speed, and color are randomly generated.
+When a ball is created, its properties are randomly generated.

-The program repeatedly redraws the canvas and updates each ball's position.
-When a ball reaches an edge of the canvas, its movement direction is reversed, causing it to bounce.
+The animation loop continuously:

+1. Clears the canvas
+2. Draws each ball
+3. Updates each ball's position
+4. Checks for collisions with the canvas boundaries
+5. Reverses the appropriate velocity when a collision occurs

+This creates the effect of balls continuously bouncing around the chamber.

-## Technologies Used
+## Technologies

 * HTML
 * CSS